-Guwahati, April 13: The Government of Assam has approached the Supreme Court of India challenging a decision of the Telangana High Court that granted transit anticipatory bail for one week to Congress leader Pawan Khera.
+Guwahati, April 13: The Assam government has approached the Supreme Court challenging an order of the Telangana High Court that granted one-week transit anticipatory bail to Congress leader Pawan Khera in connection with a criminal case registered by the Assam Police.

 ![]() |